 - Any other info you may feel is relevant.

-For our freelancers to have more direct access to the guide editing team - we've created a Slack that's open to freelancers, as well as a Trello that tracks upcoming games we're open to pitches on that you can use to sign up.
-If you send over your portfolio and we're interested in working with you - you'll get access to both!
+For our freelancers to have more direct access to the guide editing team - we've created a Slack that's open to freelancers, if you send over your portfolio and we're interested in working with you - you'll get access!

 We're looking forward to working with you.
 We've been lucky to work with a number of incredible freelancers, and we hope to continue to build that pool of awesome people.